scrapy/scrapy/docs/topics/asyncio.rst

 :mod:`asyncio`-powered libraries in any :doc:`coroutine <coroutines>`.

 .. warning:: :mod:`asyncio` support in Scrapy is experimental.
 Future Scrapy
-             versions may introduce related API and behavior changes without a deprecation period or warning.
+             versions may introduce related changes without a deprecation period or warning.

 .. _install-asyncio: